The Secret Family History

 “I know who you are and I know who your ancestors are, Belinda Jade Turner,” Seamus yelled when Jadis announced that she was pregnant with Jaden.
 Sean was holding little Evolet on his lap, looking terrified.
 “Your ancestors almost destroyed my family.
 Do you really think I want you as a part of the Trichenberg family?”

-“You may not be like Selena, but you came from her brother Phoebus Turner,” Seamus said in turn.
+“You may not be like Selena, but you came from her brother Phoebus Turner,” Seamus yelled.
 “I don’t know what kind of game you’re play with my son, but unless you want me to reveal the truth about the Turner family, you will stay away from Sean.”

 Jadis shuddered as she woke up from that daydream; that confrontation led to her jealousy over Sean marrying Lindsey Matheson and the woman’s eventual murder.
 Sean was so angry with Jadis due to his wife’s death that he took Evolet and Jaden away from her.
 “Maybe Seamus is right,” Jadis said with a sigh.
 “Maybe I am no better than my great-great-aunt.”